ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 Note added.
 ```

-Then you can list your todos with notes by using `ultralist list notes` or `ultralist l n`
+Then you can list your todos with notes by using `ultralist list --notes`

 ```
-➜ ultralist l n
+➜ ultralist l --notes

 all
 1    [ ]  tomorrow    some important task for the +project